Thrips are thin, black insects with feathery wings. They're tiny and difficult to see unless disturbed, hopping quickly or flying away.

 The easiest way to remove these insects is to wash them off with a fine spray of water.
 It's a good idea to spray your plant again after a few days.

 If that doesn't do the trick, there are other non-toxic treatments that will work.
-Use an insecticidal soap made for indoor plants.
+Use Bonide® Insecticidal Soap made for indoor plants.
 Spray every 2-3 days for 4 weeks or as needed.
 Make sure your plant is listed on the product label.
 Read the label carefully and follow the manufacturer's directions for use.

-Neem oil sprays, such as Bon-Neem for house plants is effective in getting rid of thrips.
+Neem oil, such as this Neem Oil Spray is effective in getting rid of thrips.
 Neem oil doesn't kill them immediately -- it causes them to stop feeding so that they die.

 Blue sticky traps placed near the plant are also a good option.
 Although many other pests are drawn to yellow sticky traps, research shows thrips are attracted to bright blue.